Friday, May 24, 2019

 * * * * *

 Shortly after I contracted mumps, a vaccine was developed for the disease.
-You dont hear it much today.
+You dont hear much about mumps today.

 But back in 1964, it was pretty common.
 If you caught it when you were young, nothing much happened.
 But it was a pretty scary disease if you were a postpubescent male.